Entering his 22nd year with the Youngstown State Athletics Department in 2018-19 is Assistant Director of Athletic Communications Jamie Hall.

 A member of CoSIDA, Hall earned his bachelor's degree in 1994 with a double major in sports management and business administration from Baldwin-Wallace (Ohio), where he played baseball for two seasons.
 He went on to earn a master's degree in sports administration from Illinois State in 1996.

-Hall resides in Canfield, Ohio, and has a daughter, Alison.
+Hall resides in Hubbard, Ohio, and has a daughter, Alison, and a grandson, Bennett Shobe.
+Alison is engaged to Kaleb Shobe.